Welcome to Hope for Justice Learning Academy - U.S.

 Learn More

-Human Trafficking in the United States: The Truth and What You Can Do About It* Course Length: 30 minutes Who should take this course?
+Human Trafficking in the United States: The Truth and What You Can Do About It* This course will be available on this portal until October 31, 2024.
+After that date, it can be accessed here.
+Course Length: 30 minutes Who should take this course?
 General public; anyone who wants to learn more about the prevalence of human trafficking in the United States and what steps they can take to prevent and report human trafficking crimes.
 Course description Human Trafficking in the US is among the least understood and least visible crimes in our country.
 Yet, at least 400,000 people in the US currently live in situations of modern slavery.
 While Human Trafficking takes many forms, the most common exploitations in the U.S. occur through sex and labor trafficking.
 Through real life stories and interactive scenarios, Human Trafficking in the United States: The Truth and What You Can Do About It will shed light on the myths and facts of Human Trafficking in the United States.
 You'll learn what makes some people more vulnerable than others to being victimized by a trafficker; the industries, places and situations that are often leveraged by perpetrators for exploitation; why this egregious crime goes undetected so often and most importantly, how you can spot the signs of human trafficking in every day situations and take action on behalf of victims.
 Learning objectives By the end of this course, learners will be able to: Define “human trafficking” Describe the pervasiveness of and multiple types of human trafficking Explain typical victimization factors, pathways, barriers to leaving, and common impacts of human trafficking Identify the signs of sex and labor trafficking and exploitation Apply recommended calls-to-action *If you are part of a Church or community group and would like a facilitation guide to go through this training as a group, please reach out to trainingsupport@hopeforjustice.org Read more

 Human Trafficking For Law Enforcement Course Length: 2-30 minute modules (1 hour total) Who should take this course?
 Uniformed officers, investigators/detectives and all other public facing law enforcement employees.
 Note: Only verified Law Enforcement personnel are eligible to register for this course.
 At the beginning the course, you'll be asked to submit proof of eligibility.
 Please allow up to 72 hours for us to verify your credentials before receiving access to the course.
 Course description 400,000 people in the United States are trapped in modern slavery situations related to sex and labor trafficking.
 Front-line law enforcement agencies play a critical role in disabling human trafficking situations by identifying victims, ensuring their safety, collecting evidence and supporting prosecution efforts.
 This course includes two modules.
 Through stories and interactive scenarios, they will teach law enforcement personnel how to spot the signs of human trafficking and take action on behalf of victims and the law.
 Part 1 is an overview of human trafficking in the US.
 Learning objectives for Part 1 include: Define “human trafficking” Describe the pervasiveness of and multiple types of human trafficking Explain typical victimization factors, pathways, barriers to leaving, and common impacts of human trafficking Identify the signs of sex and labor trafficking and exploitation Part 2 focused specifically on human trafficking in a Law Enforcement context.
 Learning objectives for Part 2 include: Describe why law enforcement plays a critical role in identifying human trafficking cases Describe United States human trafficking laws Explain common law enforcement barriers to identifying human trafficking cases Identify human trafficking victim, trafficker and business indicators Explain best practice processes and protocols (e.g. evidence collection) and victim-centered approaches for investigating human trafficking cases Certificate option To receive a certificate at the end of this course, please complete all modules including the pre-training knowledge check and the post-training test.
 Read more